AndrejGo/RTES_final_project/README.md

 # RTES Final Project

 The goal of the final project was to implement a hardware accelerated encryption algorithm based on Huffman coding and run it on a DE1-SoC board.
+The project was part of the Real Time Embedded Systems course at EPFL in the spring semester of 20/21.

 ## Building and running
 To build the FPGA portion of the program you need to have Quartus 18.1